Easy Pumpkin Waffles in 15 minutes

 - Pure maple syrup or apple cider syrup are classic options for pumpkin waffles.

 - Chocolate chips or chopped nuts will add some crunch to the waffles.
+You can try spiced pecans too!

 - Dust powdered sugar over the waffles for a simple, yet beautiful finish.